grzes5003/e-commerce/README.md

 > **_NOTE:_**  Temporary hosting on AWS with HTTP only (no TLS).

 Basic e-commerce with registering system, cart and ordering system.
-Currently hosted on <http://ec2-18-206-198-237.compute-1.amazonaws.com/>.
+Currently hosted on Amazon Web Services.

 ## Getting started